 Background

-HydroServer was developed at the Utah Water Research Laboratory to meet two key needs:
+HydroServer was developed at the Utah Water Research Laboratory at Utah State University to meet several key needs:

 - Ingest and retrieve large volumes of time-series data efficiently.

-- Provide a formally structured data model suitable for environmental research.
+- Provide a formally structured data model suitable for environmental time series data.

 - A PostgreSQL-based database using the Django REST Framework for API access.

-- An implementation of the OGC SensorThings API standard as the foundation of the data model.
+- An implementation of the OGC SensorThings API standard as the foundation of the data model and HydroServer's APIs

-The SensorThings API (v1.1) offers a standardized way to expose and organize sensor data.
-It provides an extensible, web-friendly format ideal for Internet of Things (IoT) devices, and is widely used in domains like environmental monitoring, building automation, and smart cities.
+The Open Geospatial Consortium (OGC) SensorThings API (v1.1) offers a standardized way to expose and organize sensor data.
+It provides an extensible, web-friendly data model and API ideal for Internet of Things (IoT) devices, and is widely used in domains like environmental monitoring, building automation, and smart cities.
+It is a modern, REST-based API with data transfer encodings that use JSON.

 HydroServer adopts SensorThings' core data model (shown below), using it as the backbone of our own system: